ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 A reference within the original 'TDD is dead' post is the article [Why Most Unit Testing is Waste](http://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) by [Jim Coplien ](https://en.wikipedia.org/wiki/Jim_Coplien) which is discussed in the video where [Jim Coplien and Bob Martin Debate TDD](https://www.youtube.com/watch?v=KtHQGs3zFAM).

-The TDD is dead subject also lead to a long discussion between [Kent Beck](https://www.facebook.com/kentlbeck), [Martin Fowler](http://www.martinfowler.com/) and [David Heinemeier Hansson](http://david.heinemeierhansson.com/) which you can watch here if you are interested:
+The TDD is dead subject also led to a long discussion between [Kent Beck](https://www.facebook.com/kentlbeck), [Martin Fowler](http://www.martinfowler.com/) and [David Heinemeier Hansson](http://david.heinemeierhansson.com/) which you can watch here if you are interested:

 * [TW Hangouts   |   Is TDD dead? - YouTube](https://www.youtube.com/watch?v=z9quxZsLcfo)
 * [TW Hangouts   |   Is TDD dead?
 Part II - YouTube](https://www.youtube.com/watch?v=JoTB2mcjU7w)